How do I transfer a domain to Namecheap with minimal downtime?

-2. Authorize your domain to use our FreeDNS service and insert DNS settings:
+2. Authorize your domain to use our FreeDNS service and then insert DNS settings for it:

 - Select Domain List from the left sidebar:

-- Click on the caret for your domain and select the Authorize FreeDNS option:
+- Select All Products in the drop down list in the top-right corner of the page and then click on the caret for your domain and select the Authorize FreeDNS option:

 - In the modal window choose a valid email address and click on the Save changes button :